 You’ll develop literacy, creativity, problem-solving, analysis and communication skills, which are highly valued by employers.
 You can enhance your CV by taking advantage of our extensive local and national media contacts to gain experience on work placements.
 Previous students have undertaken work experience at Cambridge University Press, ITN, BBC, Pinewood Studios, the New York Film Academy, and many more.

-You could also continue your studies, developing your specialisms or starting an exciting career in research with our Masters degrees in English Literature, Children's Literature, and Creative Writing and Publishing.
+You could also learn more, develop a specialism or start an exciting career in research with our Masters degrees in English Literature or Creative Writing.
 Take advantage of our Alumni Scholarship and get 20% off your fees.

 This course offers a foundation year – an extra year of study to help you prepare for university, and build your knowledge and skills.More about foundation years